inf24dw1g2/inf24dw1g02/README.md

 # My work assignment Title

 Repository to host the project developed for Desenvolvimento Web I, a 2nd year subject at UMAIA.
-Developed by Tiago Rego : [@TiagoRego](https://github.com/tiago-u), [add others].
+Developed by Tiago Rego : [@TiagoRego](https://github.com/tiago-u)(A045895@umaia.pt)

 ## Short theme description